 What is the relationship between Blaschko lines and cutaneous mosaicism?

-But cutaneous mosaicism does not always follow Blaschko lines.
-This is thought to relate to the time the mosaicism arises during embryonic development.
+Cutaneous mosaicism does not always follow Blaschko lines, which may relate to the time the mosaicism arises during embryonic development.